KeyserDSoze/RystemV3/src/Rystem/README.md

     string olfa = "dasda";
     var olfa2 = olfa.ToUpperCaseFirst();

+A simple method to check if a char is contained at least X times.

+    string value = "abcderfa";
+    bool containsAtLeastTwoAChar = value.ContainsAtLeast(2, 'a');

 ### Character separated-value (CSV)
 Transform any kind of IEnumerable data in a CSV string.